Mahbubgit/bdtools-client/README.md

         On My Profile page, user can be add their personal information like education, location, phone and linkedIn profile link.
     </li>
     <li>
-        Admin user can be see My Profile, Manage All Orders, Add A Product, Make Admin and Manage Products link.
+        Admin user can be see on Dashboard side bar My Profile, My Portfolio, All Users, Manage Orders, Add A Product, Make Admin and Manage Products link.
 He/She performs all tasks on the particular page.
     </li>
     <li>
         User can also login by social login features like google login to access to the website.